 Balance is an essential feature of good design.
 Graphics, imagery, and text must all be balanced so that each element is able to speak clearly.
 If you give the logo a distinct presence in the design, it will have greater impact and won’t distract from other messages you wish to communicate.

-Clear area around the MIT logo: When using the MIT logo on its own or with the Institute name at any of the three official sizes, leave at least 4 stroke widths on either side and at least 2 stroke widths above or below so that it does not appear connected to other elements.
+Clear area around the MIT logo: When using the MIT logo on its own or with “Massachusetts Institute of Technology,” leave at least 4 stroke widths on either side and at least 2 stroke widths above or below so that it does not appear connected to other elements.
 In some cases, you may need to adjust the space for visual balance.

-Visit our Do/Don’t page for guidance on proper use and placement of the MIT logo.
+Visit our Do/Don’t page for guidance on proper placement of the MIT logo.